SamuelLBau/Deep_Gaming/README.rst

   caffe_builder_utils.py  #Utility functions for above

-  deepQ.py                #Main file for learning, can be used without the run_*_example.py files
+  deepQ.py                #Main file for learning, can be used without the run_*_demo.py files

   load_sample_networks.py #Loads sample networks from sample_networks/ to /saved_networks.
 Use to reset space

   generate_graphs.py      #Used to generate graphs of score and Q sum over various games

-  run_test_example.py     #Used to configure and run pre-trained networks to generate example episodes
+  run_test_demo.py     #Used to configure and run pre-trained networks to generate demo episodes

+  run_test_demo.ipynb  #Same as above, but as a notebook.
+This has more or less the same functionality, but is able to display the final frame of the gameplay.
+  .gif files are still generated.
+We have been unable to test this on the server.

-  run_training_example.py #Used to configure and train networks on selected environments
+  run_training_demo.py #Used to configure and train networks on selected environments

+  run_training_demo.ipynb #Same as above, but as a notebook.
+We have been unable to test this on the server.
+  The training has no display that is of any interest, we recommend using the .py file as it has cleaner and more descriptive print statements.

   snake_game.py           #Simple snake environment, can be used in place of gym environments